Cash point raiders dug hole in store wall

-The gang strick between 12.45am and 1am and dug a large hole in the wall of the store.
+The gang struck between 12.45am and 1am and dug a large hole in the wall of the store.

-Police said they had leaned through the hole and tried to cut through to the cash machine but were usuccessful in their attempts.
+Police said they had leaned through the hole and tried to cut through to the cash machine but were unsuccessful in their attempts.

 No money was taken.

-DI Kevin Simmons from Blackpool CID said: “We think that this was a targeted incident for which there will have been some planning involved.
+Det Insp Kevin Simmons, of Blackpool CID, said: “We think that this was a targeted incident for which there will have been some planning involved.

 “The group have spent around ten minutes trying to get into the cashpoint so hopefully someone will have seen or heard something.